|

 I admit that this does not seem as straightforward as, again, one might expect from a public servant.

 The decision to delete data was made during a white-hot dispute with a little-liked and extremely dogged and intelligent statistician by the name of Steve McIntyre.
-Whether or not you view Mr. McIntyre as the kind of figure whom the Royal Society fought to keep on the margins of scientific inquiry (or farther out than that), he is exactly such a figure.
+Whether or not you view Mr. McIntyre as the kind of figure whom the Royal Society

-If you wanted to "defeat" him in intellectual battle, as you naturally would, the best way to do so is not to hide data and maintain that you are not hiding data.
+If you wanted to "defeat" him in intellectual battle, as you naturally would, the best way

 The data should be restored to the website, ASAP.
 Mr. McIntyre should be allowed to "audit" your methodology.
 If your intellectual position is truly superior to his, then the "schooling" that you give to him in response will be of note to many.